Grouper/Cuttlefish/README.md

                  \\\\\

+_We're proud to announce that [Rory MacQueen](https://github.com/rmacqueen) has won the Cuttlefish Challenge with 296 correct._

+_Rory, from now on all of your Groupers are on us.
+Plus we'll screen every one you go on using your fresh algorithm._

+_For everyone else, Rory's algorithm now has a target on it.
+If you can beat his score, you can join him as a life-long VIP._

 ## Cuttlefish Challenge

 At [Grouper Social Club](http://www.joingrouper.com/), we predict who you're going to get along with based on the content of your Facebook profile.
 Everyone who joins the club connects with Facebook.
 After our members go on a Grouper, we track whether or not they friend each other afterwards.